Skip to Content

 How To Store Leftovers

 • FREEZER – Consider making a double batch and freezing half for later!
-The sloppy joe ground beef mixture will freeze easily.
 First, let it cool completely then add it to an airtight container or freezer bag.
 Remove as much air as possible as this is what causes freezer burn.
 You can freeze for up to 6 months.
 To defrost, place the bag in the fridge overnight in a shallow bowl of cold water.

-• TO REHEAT – Sloppy joes can be reheated in the microwave in a microwave-safe dish with a paper towel on top to prevent spills.
-Reheat for 1-2 minutes, stirring the mixture halfway through.
+• TO REHEAT – Sloppy joes can be reheated in the microwave for 1-2 minutes, stirring the mixture halfway through.
 This can also be added back to the frying pan to reheat.

 Close up of a sloppy joe on a hamburger bun.